Dai (DAI) Metrics

 How is Dai performing compared to the broader crypto market?

-Over the past 7 days, Dai has gained 0.05%, underperforming the overall crypto market which posted a 2.05% gain.
-This indicates a temporary lag in DAI's price action relative to the broader market momentum.
+Over the past 7 days, Dai has gained 0.00%, outperforming the overall crypto market which posted a 0.26% decline.
+This indicates strong performance in DAI's price action relative to the broader market momentum.

 Trends Market Overview